Khin-96/PL_project/readme.md

     GameState-->>ArcadeWindow: Update all sprites
 ```

 This sequence diagram illustrates the critical distinction between user-initiated events (which can happen at any time) and the continuous frame update loop (which runs at fixed 60fps).
-The game state manager acts as the intermediary, preventing the presentation layer from directly accessing data sources.
+The game state acts as the single source of truth, mediating between user input and data retrieval.

 ## Feature Set